Center for Talented Youth: IAAY and the start of CAA

 On July 1, 1995, the organization adopted the name IAAY (Institute for the Academic Advancement of Youth).
-The former Executive Director, Dr. William G. Durden, expressed that this change would enable the organization to better address the challenges of talent advancement in the 21st century and work more effectively with individual students.
-Under Dr. Durden's leadership, IAAY introduced the Center for Academic Advancement (now known as the Center for Academic Explorations) to increase flexibility and accommodate students who narrowly missed the test score requirements of CTY.
+Durden, the former executive director, expressed that this change would enable the organization to better address the challenges of talent advancement in the 21st century and work more effectively with individual students.
+Under Durden's leadership, IAAY introduced the Center for Academic Advancement (now known as the Center for Academic Explorations) to increase flexibility and accommodate students who narrowly missed the test score requirements of CTY.
 This expansion allowed more students to participate in CTY programs while still benefiting from engaging and accelerated learning.
 The CAA program was launched in Bethlehem and Frederick in the summer of 1996 and expanded to include additional sites in Santa Cruz and the Marine Site at the University of Notre Dame - Maryland.
 By 1998, the total number of CAA sites reached 16.
 As the organization approached the turn of the century, they recognized that the name "Center for Talented Youth" better reflected their mission, leading to the official change back to CTY on January 1, 2000.

 Trials and tribulations in the early 21st century

-After reverting to the name Center for Talented Youth (CTY), the organization embarked on a period of expansion by adding more sites and programs.
+After reverting to the name Center for Talented Youth, the organization embarked on a period of expansion by adding more sites and programs.
 In 2000, Alexandria for Young Students was introduced, followed by Bristol in 2001 as part of the Center for Academic Advancement.
 In 2002, the Civic Leadership Institute was established at the Peabody Institute in Baltimore, Maryland.
 CTY expanded to Tempe, Arizona, and Kaneohe, Hawaii, aiming to broaden its reach.
 However, these projects had a short lifespan, as the Arizona site closed in 2005 and the Hawaii site closed in 2009, despite its popularity in the later years.
 The organization also ventured into the international arena, launching two international branches in 2007: Nanjing, China, held at the Hopkins-Nanjing Center, and Puebla, Mexico, at the Universidad de las Americas.
-The programs, particularly the one in Nanjing, were well-received, leading CTY to establish an additional site in Madrid, Spain.
-The Center faced challenges during the 2008 Recession, resulting in the closure of several sites between 2008 and 2010, including Loudonville, Puebla, Mexico, Madrid, Spain, San Francisco, Kaneohe, Monterrey, Mexico, and Nanjing, China, marking a difficult period for CTY.
+The programs, particularly the one in Nanjing, were well received, leading CTY to establish an additional site in Madrid, Spain.
+The Center faced challenges during the 2008 recession, resulting in the closure of several sites between 2008 and 2010, including Loudonville, Puebla, Madrid, San Francisco, Kaneohe, Monterrey, and Nanjing, marking a difficult period for CTY.
 However, the organization persevered in its mission to provide accelerated learning opportunities worldwide.
-In 2010, Dr. Lea Ybarra stepped down as site director, and on August 1, 2011, Dr. Elaine Tuttle Hansen assumed the position.
+In 2010, Lea Ybarra stepped down as site director, and on August 1, 2011, Elaine Tuttle Hansen assumed the position.
 Although CTY discontinued its international sites, it began the process anew with the establishment of the Hong Kong site.